4 TAKEAWAYS FROM THE THINK FUTURE CONFERENCE

 The fact that blockchain was hardly mentioned during the conference discussions seems to imply that at least perception-wise, blockchain for airlines has fallen sharply off the Peak of Inflated Expectations and into the Trough of Disillusionment.
 Which we think is a good thing – Enlightenment and Productivity are on their way!

 How can Branchspace help your business?

 At Branchspace, we empower travel companies to excel in digital retail.
 Since our founding, we have worked with numerous travel providers, including airlines, to help them build and deliver best-in-class digital transformation programmes and e-commerce retail solutions.
 By bringing deep industry knowledge and broad business and technical capabilities, our team of technology experts and data scientists can help you transform your digital channels and gain a competitive edge through leveraging cutting-edge technology, data-driven insights and industry best practice.
-Click here to learn more about our services.
+Click here to learn more about our services for airlines.